• Skip to primary navigation

 • Italian seasoning - Enhances the flavor of your pasta.
 Italian seasoning can be homemade or a store bought blend.

 • Frozen peas - I prefer the fresh texture of frozen peas compared to canned peas.
-Plus, frozen peas are already par-cooked and ready to toss in to your cooked pasta.
+Frozen peas are already par-cooked and ready to toss in to your cooked pasta.
 However, drained, canned peas can work as a substitute if needed.
+Frozen peas could also be substituted with frozen mixed vegetables, frozen peas and carrots, or frozen corn.

 • Unsalted butter - Can be substituted with salted butter if needed (cut the amount of salt listed in half).